Dimensional Analysis in Statistical Modelling: The unconscious statistician

-But to be meaningful, each of the two terms $\log(\sigma^2)$ and $\tilde{\sigma}^2/\sigma^2$ must have the same units of measurements.
-So, since $ \tilde{\sigma}^2/ \sigma^2$ is unitless, $\ln( \sigma^2 ) $ must be unitless.
-But $\sigma^2$ has units mm$^2$, and it is unsettling to have the units disappear simply by taking the logarithm.
-The problem of logarithms and units is discussed further in subsection {\ref{sec:logarithm}}, indicating that calculating the logarithm of the likelihood is, in general, not sensible.
+However, the story does not end there.
+The problem of logarithms and their units warrants further discussion such as that in Subsection {\ref{sec:logarithm}}.
+That discussion indicates that calculating the logarithm of the likelihood is, in general, not sensible.

-An alternative approach is to recognize that the MLE can be calculated by maximizing functions other than the likelihood.
-In our example, we can scale the normal likelihood by dividing it by a reference normal likelihood with $\sigma^2$ set to a substantively meaningful $\sigma_0^2$.
-We would then calculate the MLE of $\mu$ and $\sigma^2$ by maximizing this scaled likelihood.
-This leads us again to $\hat{\mu}=\bar{y}$, but now the MLE of $\sigma^2$ is found by maximizing the unitless $ L(\sigma^2)/L(\sigma_0^2)$:
+\begin{remarks} In the frequentist paradigm for statistical modelling, the likelihood is defined by the sampling distribution, which depends on the stopping rule employed in collecting the sample.
+The likelihood function then becomes an equivalence class.
+The likelihood ratio can then be used to specify a member of that class.
+In Example \ref{ex:mle} a reference normal likelihood could be used with $\sigma^2$ set to a substantively meaningful $\sigma_0^2$.
+The MLE of $\mu$ and $\sigma^2$ would then maximize this relative likelihood.
+This leads again to $\hat{\mu}=\bar{y}$, but now the MLE of $\sigma^2$ is found by maximizing the unitless $L(\sigma^2)/L(\sigma_0^2)$: